 You might also find that you’re having trouble coming up with relevant-enough keywords yourself.
 Google has a great tool called Keyword Planner.
 While it undoubtedly helps Google to gather data to sell advertising space, it’s also useful for finding new keywords based on pre-existing Google search results.

-For example, if I look up 'choir near me', I can see that its average monthly searches is between 1k-10k results (based on results from May 2022 to April 2023), and there are alternative keyword ideas that yield fewer results (like 'casual singing group near me' only has between 100 and 1k results).
+For example, if I look up 'choir near me', I can see that its average monthly searches is between 1k-10k results (based on results from March 2024 to February 2025), and there are alternative keyword ideas that yield fewer results (like 'gospel choir near me' only has between 100 and 1k results).
 You want to go for keywords that hit that sweet middle spot – not too many results that your website gets lost in the midst, but not too few results that only a handful of people will look you up.

 Another good Google tool is Google Trends, which looks at trending keywords, plus it offers filters by location, search history and category.
 You can also use it to compare different searches to see which one scores higher.